Meromorphic CFTs have central charges c = 8$\mathbb{N}$: a proof based on the MLDE approach and Rademacher series

-The main purpose of this note is to present a simple proof of this ubiquitous fact from the perspective of modular linear differential equations.
+The main purpose of this note is to present a simple proof of this ubiquitous fact from the perspective of modular linear differential equations -- for any meromorphic RCFT.

 This note is organised as follows.
 In section \ref{pre2} we review some basic aspects of RCFTs: modular transformations of its characters and their relations to vector-valued modular forms and MLDEs.
 Readers familiar with the MLDE approach to RCFTs can skip this section and directly move on to section \ref{res3}.
 In section \ref{res3} we present the main result.
 First we give the single-character MLDE and from it we get the form of the single-character solution in terms of the {\it Klein-j}, $j(q)$, modular invariant function.
 We then study its modular transformation properties and use Rademacher sums to analyse the asymptotic behaviour of its Fourier coefficients.
 This analysis enables us to conclude the even-ness of the Wronskian index, $\ell$, for single-character RCFTs implying that their central charges come in multiples of 8.
 We conclude this note by a short concluding section \ref{disc4}.